Carreau/phd-dissertation/parts/part1.rst

 chose from that can potentially be added to the reconstituted system, but often lead to a wider range for the testable parameter as well as minimal number of interacting component.
-This allow for a deeper understanding of the governing principle of the system, and often permit access to a wider off accessible conditions and individual tweaking of component.
+This allow for a deeper understanding of the governing principle of the system, and often permit access to a wider range of accessible conditions and individual tweaking of component.

 In our lab we are mainly interested in the bottom-up approach and the use of